gollpar/OpenFrameWorks/Story/README.md

 -Moving the black cat's tail with mouse movement.

--The gray cat moves to a given x when the left bottun is pressed.
+-The gray cat moves to a given x when the left or right bottun is pressed.

 ![Screenshot](Media/1.gif)